 You can procure rack space within the facility housing the AWS Direct Connect location and deploy your equipment nearby.
 However, AWS customer equipment cannot be placed within AWS Direct Connect racks or cage areas for security reasons.
-For more information, contact the APN Partner for the particular facility.
+For more information, contact the operator for the particular facility.
 Once deployed, you can connect this equipment to AWS Direct Connect using a cross-connect.

 Q. How do I set up Direct Connect for the AWS GovCloud (US) Region?

 See the AWS GovCloud (US) User Guide for detailed instructions on how to set up a Direct Connect connection for the AWS GovCloud (US) Region.

 Q. What are the technical requirements for virtual interfaces (VIF) to VPCs?